-Honestly, I didn’t even realize that I was playing this “game” until a few months ago when I realized I should maybe share it with all of you because we need more happy and less crappy.
+Honestly, I didn’t even realize that I was playing this “game” until a few months ago when I realized I might share it with all of you because we need more happiness and less crappiness.

 Ooh, that rhymes!
 I might make that my new slogan.

 We need more happy and less crappy!

 I don’t think that’s grammatically correct which is even more reason to make it my slogan!

 I call it the “forward game”.
 Things to look forward to each day.

 I am giving myself an arsenal of things that make me happy so that when I have day(ssssss) that aren’t so happy, I can go into my arsenal and help myself to those things.
 Call it coping, call it self-care, call it whatever you’d like, but I am seeing people in my social media feeds who are struggling. (raises hand vigorously)